AAO website user survey

 |Member||Nationality||End of term|

 The AAO users' committee meets in person once a year at North Ryde in July, with a teleconference held every January or February.
-The next meeting of this committee will take place on Thursday 31 July 2014.
+The next meeting of this committee will take place by teleconference in February 2017.
 However, the Director will consult with the AAOUC throughout the year on matters requiring timely input.
-To solicit the community's views, they AAOUC Chair will post appropriate material on this WWW page.
+To solicit the community's views, the AAOUC Chair will post appropriate material on this WWW page.

 AAOUC Terms of Reference